Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Two modules

-Recall that for each $\lambda$ we had to determine a minimum $\lambda_{\text{in}}$ that fulfills the condition $r_\sigma\geq0.9$.
-These values are shown in Figure \ref{Fig1} (b).
+Recall that for each $\lambda$ we had to determine a minimum $\lambda_{\text{in}}$ that fulfills the condition $r_\sigma\geq q_\sigma$.
+These values are shown in Figure \ref{Fig1} (c).
 We obtain a tent shaped curve that creates two regions: above the curve the coarse graining process is valid, and bellow the curve, it is not.
 Global phase transition is marked by the magenta line, while turquoise indicates the respective $\lambda_{\text{in}}$ for this globally synchronized state.
 The onset of synchronization is marked by the intersection of the magenta and turquoise lines.

-Observe that starting from global asynchrony, it gets harder to satisfy $r_\sigma\geq0.9$ as we increase $\lambda$ thus demanding larger $\lambda_{\text{in}}$, i.e, the strength of connections among modules disrupts the cohesion within the modules.
+Observe that before the phase transition, to satisfy the condition $r_\sigma\geq q_\sigma$ requires larger $\lambda_{\text{in}}$ as we increase $\lambda$, i.e, the strength of connections among modules disrupts the cohesion within the modules.
 On the other hand, after transitioning to global synchrony the parameter $\lambda$ helps bringing modules close together and consequently, demands less from the inner-module coupling strength.

+In the previous experiment, both modules were considered to be fully connected.
+In order to relax this condition and study how the density of connections affect the coarse-graining, we show in panels (d)-(f) similar results for random modules, where internal nodes are also connected with probability $p=0.1$.
+Since we are setting the connection probability $p$ to be the same for every pair of nodes, the network falls into the Erdös-Rényi class.
+Modules are distinguished only by different connection strengths, $\lambda_\text{in}$ or $\lambda$.

+The results are very similar to the fully connected case, although requiring larger values of $\lambda_\text{in}$ to reach the same internal synchronization threshold of $q_\sigma=0.9$.
+The coarse-graining procedure is, therefore, largely independent of the network structure, as expected from the theory.
+However, we note that the validity of the process relies on the synchronizability of the modules, which is not always attainable.
+Ling et al. showed that for an Erdös-Rényi network the connectivity threshold for synchronization is $p\sim\log{(n)}/n$ which is about 0.03 for $n=200$ \cite{ling2019landscape,kassabov2022global}.
+Even though our simulated Erdös-Rényi network has different couplings to account for modularity, we confirmed that for small enough connection probability ($p=0.01$) modules do not synchronize regardless of $\lambda_\text{in}$ (simulations not shown).
+In section \ref{real} we will encounter this situation again.